jiakuan/gwt-gradle-plugin/doc/latest/Best Practices.md

 }
 ```

-With the above the final war file will never have any GWT libaries packaged because it only depends on the GWT JS output.
-An alternative to using Gradle configurations is to use Gradle variants but I think configurations are a bit easier to setup and are good enough in this situation here.
+With the above, the final war file will never have any GWT libraries packaged because it only depends on the GWT JS output.
+An alternative to using Gradle configurations is to use Gradle variants, but I think configurations are a bit easier to set up and are good enough in this situation here.

 If you’re not building a WAR file or are using a backend technology other than Java, you can configure the JavaScript output directory to point directly to your frontend folder.